-Once the meatballs are done, place them one by one into the sauce and simmer for 30-60 minutes (more cooking makes meatballs more tender, but not too long, or you're left with a meat sauce).
+Once the meatballs are done, place them one by one into the sauce and simmer for 1-2 hours (more cooking makes meatballs more tender) -- but not too long, or you're left with a meat sauce!
 Meanwhile, set a pot of water to boil for the pasta.
 Da-da usually uses linguini with his meatballs, but any string pasta works; linguini grabs the sauce well.
 Follow the package directions, then turn off the heat on the sauce and meatballs.
 Once the pasta's done and drained, get your big plates ready.
-A bohemian TROLL, Da-da uses glass pie plates, as they're cheap and remind Da-da of his troll roots.
-Note: before you plate, dump a goodly cup of parmesan into the sauce and stir; don't do it earlier, as the cheese will separate and leave a BP oil slick.
+A bohemian TROLL, Da-da uses glass pie plates, as they're cheap and reminds Da-da of his troll roots.
+Note: before you plate, turn off the heat and dump a cup of parmesan into the sauce and stir; don't do it earlier, as the cheese will separate and leave a BP oil slick.
 Onward.

 And thank you, Don Rosenbrock, wherever you are.